Future Designers • June 26 to August 14, 2026 • Fridays

 Girl thinking while writing in notebook

-The summer camp builds on the same foundation but goes further — ending with a full mobile app prototype.
+The summer camp builds on the same foundation but goes further.
+Campers leave with a full mobile app prototype and a deeper practice of explaining who their idea serves and why it matters.

 Feature